-Over the next three years this project will explore how reparations are used in countries transitioning from conflict to address the consequences of the past.
-We will examine a range of themes and conduct field research in Colombia, Guatemala, Nepal, Northern Ireland, Peru and Uganda.
+Over the lifetime of the project (2017-2022) we explored how reparations are used in countries transitioning from conflict to address the consequences of the past.
+We examined a range of themes and conduct field research in Colombia, Guatemala, Nepal, Northern Ireland, Peru and Uganda.
+Our findings can be found in each of our country and thematic reports on our project outputs page.

 Colombia has enacted a series of reparation laws dealing with responsibility of both state and non-state actors.Read More